Multicultural Apprenticeship Program

 Who participates in MAP?

-The MAP is designed for high school students in 10th and 11th grades who have strong interest and aptitude in science, math and other academic areas.
+The MAP is designed for high school students currently in 10th and 11th grades who have strong interest and aptitude in science, math and other academic areas.
 Students are selected for MAP based on interest, as indicated by their application essay, and academic performance.
 Students are also recommended by teachers and counselors as students who would benefit from participating in MAP.
 Although there is no required GPA to participate in MAP, selection to the program is competitive.

 As a participant in MAP, what will I do?